microsoft/Build25-LAB304/5-TaggingAnnotations/README.md

-# Goal: Organize and Manage Tests with Tags and Annotations
+# 5. Organize and Manage Tests with Tags and Annotations

+## Goal

 This section will guide you through using Playwright's tagging and annotation features.
 You'll learn how to categorize tests using tags for selective runs and how to use annotations to control test execution (like skipping tests) or add metadata (like linking to bug reports).